zakirullin/cognitive-load/README.md

 If there are lots of features, we may spend half an hour playing with a few lines of code, to use one or another feature.
 And it's kinda waste of time.
 But what's worse, **when you come back later, you would have to recreate that thought process!** `🤯`

 **You not only have to understand this complicated program, you have to understand why a programmer decided this was the way to approach a problem from the features that are available.**
-Those statements are made by none other than Rob Pike.
+These statements are made by none other than Rob Pike.

 ## Business logic and HTTP status codes
 On the backend we return: